ebenefuenf/quma/docs/usage.rst

     with db.cursor as cur:
         all_users = db.users.all(cur)

-To learn what you can do with :class:`Result` objects see :doc:`The Result class <result>`.
+For mor information about the :class:`Result` class see :doc:`The Result class <result>`.

 ..
 Note::

     As you can see *cur* provides a nicer API where you don't have to pass the cursor when you call a query or a method.
-Then again the *db* API has the advantage of being around 30% faster.
+Then again the *db* API has the advantage of being around 20-30% faster.
 But this should only be noticable if you run hundreds or thousands of queries in a row for example in a loop.

+    If you have cloned the `quma repository <https://github.com/ebenefuenf/quma>`_ from github you can see the difference when you run the script ``bin/cursor_vs_db.py``.

 Committing changes and rollback